-More than 15 tribal communities live in the footprint of the Rio Grande Water Fund and several are active participants.
+More than 15 tribal nations live in the footprint of the Water Fund.
+Several Pueblo tribes are active participants in the work of the Water Fund.

 Healthy rivers, forests and mountains benefit New Mexico's tourism and recreation economy by attracting visitors and providing experiences for locals to enjoy the state's beautiful outdoors.